-The selection competition will be a three stage process, involving:
+The selection competition will be a three-stage process, involving:

-- 1. Shortlisting of candidates, which will be based on assessment of the material provided by candidates in: - Sections A and B of their Application Form; and - The results of psychometric tests which eligible applicants will be invited to complete after the deadline for receipt of applications.

-Qualification for the preliminary interview stage will be based on meeting the required standard in both of these elements;

-- 2. Shortlisted candidates being invited to attend a preliminary interview; and - 3.
-Candidates successful at preliminary interviews being invited to: - Complete a further online test or exercise; and - Attend a final interview, which will include a presentation.
+- 1. Shortlisting of candidates, which will be based on assessment of the material provided by candidates in Sections A and B of their Application Form; - 2.
+Shortlisted candidates being invited to attend a preliminary interview; and - 3.
+Candidates successful at preliminary interviews being invited to: - Take part in an assessment centre which will include completion of a number of on line and face to face psychometric exercises and assessments; and - Attend a final interview, which will include a presentation.

-A description of each of these stages is set out below for candidate's information.
+A brief description of each of these stages is set out below for candidate's information.
 Further information relating to each stage will be provided to candidates at the applicable stage of the competition.